hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 - Is this a free tool or a paid-for tool?
 What investment is required in time/effort to get it implemented and in use, on top of any financial cost: ROI can be about more than cash.
 - What else is affected by the tool's planned life expectancy?
 - how long will it be maintained?
 - how will decommissioning and transfer of artefacts be done?
+- Will you need to revisit the heuristics in 3 months, six months, a year?
+For example if the context for tools is changing.

 </details>